jayunit100/presentations/asf-vegas-2019-analyticsk8s/slides.md

 - Build, Deployment, RPM, and Debian == 50% of all bigtop issues.
 Lets nix them.
 - Focus on a small stack that provides immediate value and build a new community.

-## No more RPM/Debs
+## Bigtop Packages Hadoop ..
+Who cares :) ?

+We don't need RPMs and DEBs.
+We need tarballs and docker images.
+The age of the mutable linux server is ending.

 - Use *public docker image* for packaging.
-- Support Deb/RPM alike via the CRI.
+- Support any *NIX distro, alike via the Docker and the CRI.
 - Multiple implementations available: Docker not a requirement.
 - Tarballs - the easiest way *ever* to run hadoop, spark, ...
 ARE BACK!